nlinker/bwapi-rs/README.md

   - to `fn getBestUnit(best: const BestUnitFilter, pred: const UnitFilter, center: Position, radius: int) -> Unit`

 ### Useful links

 - Pretty complex `build.rs` to learn from: https://github.com/alexcrichton/curl-rust/blob/master/curl-sys/build.rs

+### Thanks

+This piece of software would be impossible without prior work of many people.
+It is based on the work by huge community behind Rust programming language, enthusiasts that develop BWAPI and OpenBW and the last, but not least, game mages from Blizzard, who created the original Starcraft.
+So this is pretty hard to enumerate all the people, however I want to notice the latest effort from:

+- [@dtolnay](https://github.com/dtolnay) for his wonderful [cxx.rs library](https://github.com/dtolnay/cxx) for the new interop between C++ and Rust;
+- [@kpp](https://github.com/kpp) and [@0x7CFE](https://github.com/0x7CFE) for their earlier work on `bwapi-rs` that I learned a lot from.